abdul2906/sysconf/README.md

 git submodule set-url -- secrets <ssh uri to your repository>
 ```

-3. Adjust the configuration to your needs
+3. Adjust the configuration to your needs.

 Information about how the configuation is structured is available in the WIP section.

 4. Run the installation script